YXHYX/discord-bot/README.md

 # discord-bot
 Discord bot made by YXHYX#2266 on Discord using Javascript and Discord.js

-this discord bot was made for my server, you can use the code and any command, if you wanted to help me send me a friend request on discord and we will talk there.
+## Help
+This discord bot is private.
+If you need help join my [discord server]{https://discord.gg/ebqPrtE} to talk.